dazinator/Dazinator.AspNetCore.Authorization/README.md

 ## Note to Provider Authors

 Are you writing a custom AuthorizationPolicyProvider that others might user?
-I would recommend adhering to the following pattern so that your provider will as either part of the composite pattern above, or could be registered on it's own with a specific fallback provider:
+I would recommend adhering to the following pattern so that your provider will behave well as either part of a composite provider, or just registered on it's own but with a specific desired fallback provider:

 ```